TABLE OF CONTENTS

 Starting a cannabis business in Oregon has never been easier.
 If you want to gain a complete understanding of the cannabis industry in your state and across the world, enroll in Cannabis Training University today!

 Cannabis Training University is the most renowned cannabis educational institution in the world.
-Whether you're a first-time user or an entrepreneur looking for a new adventure, CTU’s online training program makes it affordable and easy to become a cannabis expert
+Whether you're a first-time user or an entrepreneur looking for a new adventure, CTU’s online training programs make it affordable and easy to become a Master of Marijuana.
+Learn how to start a legal cannabis business today.